Legal Wives

 Legal Wives is a 2021 Philippine television drama romance series broadcast by GMA Network.
 Directed by Zig Dulay, it stars Dennis Trillo, Alice Dixson, Andrea Torres and Bianca Umali.
 It premiered on July 26, 2021 on the network's Telebabad line up.
 The series concluded on November 12, 2021 with a total of 80 episodes.
-It was replaced by I Left My Heart in Sorsogon in its timeslot.

-The series was streaming online in Netflix.
+The series is streaming online on YouTube.

+Premise

+Legal Wives features a story of a Maranao Muslim royalty and the lead character's relationship with three wives.